-5) Scratch Paper – When a printed page still has a lot of space on it, use it to take notes instead of wasting a fresh sheet of paper.
+5) Another way to use less paper is to use scratch Paper – When a printed page still has a lot of space on it, use it to take notes instead of wasting a fresh sheet of paper.
 Keep a stack of printed sheets next to your phone and use them to take notes during conversations.
 Use every square inch of both sides of a sheet before putting it in the recycle bin.

 6) Compost It